Interpretable Model Summaries Using the Wasserstein Distance

 \subsection{The Wasserstein Distance}

-The Wasserstein distance, also known as the Earth Mover's distance \citep{Rubner2000}, is a metric to measure the closeness between distributions.
+The Wasserstein distance, also known as the Earth Mover's distance \citep{Rubner2000}, is a metric that can be used to measure the closeness between distributions.
 This distance metrizes the weak convergence between measures---i.e. convergence in distribution---and it can be used for measures that do not have the same support.
-For these reasons and others, the Wasserstein distance has found use in the optimal transport and in machine learning literature \citep{Peleg1989,Rubner2000,Peyre2018}.
+For these reasons and others, the Wasserstein distance has found use in the statistical and machine learning literatures \citep{Peleg1989,Peyre2019, Bernton2019}.

-Let $\boldd: \mcH^n \times \mcH^n \mapsto \R^+$ be a metric on the space $\mcH^n $, and let there be probability measures $\phi$ and $\eta$ defined on $\mcH^n $ each with finite $p^\text{th}$ moments.
+Let $d: \mcH^n \times \mcH^n \mapsto \R^+$ be a metric on the space $\mcH^n $, and let there be probability measures $\phi$ and $\eta$ defined on $\mcH^n $ each with finite $p^\text{th}$ moments.
 Then for empirical distributions $\hat{\phi}_{T} =\frac{1}{T} \sum_{t=1}^T \delta_{\mu^{(t)}}$ and $\hat{\eta}_{T'} = \frac{1}{T'}\sum_{t'=1}^{T'} \delta_{\nu^{(t')}}$ with all points in the space $\mcH^n$, the $p$-Wasserstein distance is defined as